CodeEffect/RemoteEdit/README.md

  - It totally spanks your .bash_history with ls's
  - Will fail if host key of remote server is not already cached
  - As SSH is used for some functionality and app versions and command line switches differ there will be many issues with switches not being supported or being different.
 If you can, please take the time to report any issues that you're having.
 The more you are able to help out, the better the plugin will become.
- - The code is undergoing a migration to being fully event driven.
-This means that at present it is a little untidy and could do with some re-factoring.
-It also has issues with interrupting the main Sublime thread for the parts that haven't yet been converted to an events based model.
-PPPPPPP!

 ## Default key bindings ##